ot4i/perf-harness/ReadMe.md

 -rl Run Length
 -wi wait interval in ms between starting clients
 ```

+## Docker

+There is a git repo that can help develop a dockerized version of JMSPerfHarness called (jmstestp)[https://github.com/ibm-messaging/jmstestp]

+## Additional Information
 For more in-depth documentation please refer to the PerfHarness manual in the PerfHarness/docs/ folder.